wely/DevCamp/HOL/java/06-appinsights/README.md

 We now have an instance of Application Insights created and ready for data.
 The Instrumentation Key is important, as it is the link that ties an application to the AI service.

+--
-### Exercise 2: Add server and client side SDK's
+## Exercise 2: Add server and client side SDK's ##

 App Insights works with 2 components:
 1. A server side SDK that integrates into the Java processes
 2. A snippet of JavaScript sent down to the client's browser to monitor behavior

-We will add both components to our application and enable the sending of telementry into the AppInsights service.
+We will add both components to our application and enable the sending of telemetry into the AppInsights service.

 1. Open the application in Eclipse.
 Feel free to use the folder you've been using throughout the hands on labs, or feel free to use the `start` folder.